duyphuongnguyen1999/tensor_core/README.md

-# C-DSALib
+# TensorForge

 ## Introduction

-C-DSALib is a lightweight and efficient C library providing a variety of commonly used data structures and algorithms.
+TensorForge is a lightweight and efficient C library providing a variety of commonly used data structures and algorithms.
 It is designed to be flexible, modular, and easy to use, with an object-oriented programming model in C. The library is well-suited for low-level system programming, embedded systems, and performance-critical applications.

 ### Key Features